 HoloCue

-Providing context at a glance to reduce triage miscommunication
+Context at a glance to reduce triage miscommunication

 I co-led prototype design and research analysis, creating key hologram screens and environment mockups.
 I also led thematic analysis and affinity mapping, drawing insights from think-aloud testing and TAM survey data to triangulate perceived usefulness (PU) and ease of use (PEOU) results.

-• Final grade of 99%
+Final Grade: 99%

 Rethinking ER's with a constraint: No phones or websites allowed